ddukesterman/marvel_api_test/README.md

 - Timber for logging

 ## Updating developer keys
-To add your own API key, modify the file `MarvelConfigService` located at `com.trenton.marvel.config.MarvelConfigService`
+To add your own developer keys, modify the file `MarvelConfigService` located at `com.trenton.marvel.config.MarvelConfigService`

 ## UI Unit Testing
 The test `ComicActivityBehaviorTest` will run through a simple UI test to click the refresh button.